vanshika-srivastava/vanshika-srivastava/README.md

 👷‍♀️ Developer Relations Engineer/Manager @Gnosis Chain | ex - Tech Ambassador : @Zetachain

 I'm a tech enthusiast with a background in finance and business.
 I love to build solutions for startups and enjoy practicising Developer Relations.
-I'm contributing in open source space since 2021 and switched to web3 last year.
+I'm contributing in open source space since 2021 and switched to web3 in 2022.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Open Source and Web3 Projects, Account Abstractions, L2s
+- 🔭 I’m currently working on Open Source and Web3 Projects, Account Abstractions, scaling L1s, Rollups and more!
 - 🌱 I’m currently building using NextJS and Typescript
-- 👯 I’m looking to collaborate on Developer Content and Open Source
+- 👯 I’m looking to collaborate on Developer Content and Open Source both web2 and web3 related

 - 📫 How to reach me:
 - Email : vanshikasrivastava.business@gmail.com